SiddhantPrakashDhokrat/G-cal/README.md

 # Friends List App

-Hello my name is John Elder and I work at Codemy.com
+Hello my name is Siddhant

-This is my Ruby on Rails Friends List App!
+This is my Ruby on Rails Demo App!

-Follow me at Codemy.com